michaelgao8/classification-metrics/README.md

 where the parameters can be found at the top of the `Metrics Template.ipynb`

+## Steps to convert to PDF

+1. First, follow the steps to run scripts.

+2. Run the following command to convert the `output.ipynb` file into PDF:
+`jupyter nbconvert --to pdf --template hidecode output.ipynb`

 ## How to develop

 1. Clone this repository and change to the development branch